Nutrition

 Our Takeaway

 But how much more vitamin C do you need?
-It seems everyone has a differing opinion.
+Everyone has a different opinion.

 The folks at the Linus Pauling Institute at Oregon State University believe young adults should get around 200 mg.
 (Dr. Linus Pauling, you may recall, was a pioneer in vitamin C research.)
 For older people, who generally don’t absorb this nutrient very well, they recommend 400 mg.13 However, many people take far more than this daily.
 Especially people who are battling health problems.